Learn more about the latest security and privacy threats

 • Multi-vertical operators: sportsbook, casino, poker, DFS, and lottery on the same platform.

-• US sportsbooks: multi-state KYC, geolocation, age, self-exclusion, American Gaming Association best-practices alignment.
+• US sportsbooks: multi-state KYC for iGaming, geolocation, age, self-exclusion, American Gaming Association best-practices alignment.

 • Daily fantasy sports: variable age threshold per state, Coalition self-exclusion integration.